807839919/SLSP/README.md

 ## Acknowledgments

-Ag-BiGT is developed based on [MMDetection](https://github.com/open-mmlab/mmdetection) and [STIP](https://github.com/zyong812/STIP).
+Our work is developed based on [UViT](https://github.com/baofff/U-ViT), [SAFE](https://github.com/Ouxiang-Li/SAFE/) and [SPAI](https://mever-team.github.io/spai).
 We sincerely appreciate the efforts of the developers from the previous codebase.